FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/personal-appearance/1978/1978-07-26-tesco-extra.md

 layout: post
 title: Basildon History &#124; 26 July 1978
 maintitle: Basildon History
+suffix: 'Lena Zavaroni appeared at the Tesco Extra store to promote her new album "Songs Are Such Good Things" and sign autographs'
 subtitle: Tesco Extra
 description: Scottish singer and television child star Lena Zavaroni appeared at the store on this day to promote her new album Songs Are Such Good Things and sign autographs.
 post_description: Scottish singer and television child star Lena Zavaroni appeared at the store on this day to promote her new album Songs Are Such Good Things and sign autographs.